 Bill Ottley and the rest of the crew died instantly.
 They were originally buried in by the Germans in Hamm, but were reinterred after the war in Reichswald Forest War Cemetery.

+As further proof of Ottley’s interest in arts and culture, in March 1945 the Hurst Johnian school magazine reported that his record collection had been donated to the school’s Gramophone Society.
 Bill’s father, Warner Ottley, worked in the War Office throughout the Second World War, and received the award of a CB in the New Year’s Honours List in 1945.
 He died in 1980.